mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/quickstart.rst

 image repository to replace the need to pull images from Docker Hub.
 With these local servers, this omits the needs of network connection of the deploy process.

 These functions require several files to be prepared and put onto the deployer node.
+Please first refer to ref:`prepare files required by the deployment server` to prepare all these files.

-The files should be organized as following:
+After finish all the required steps described, the files should be organized as following:

 ::